sudkc37/Sentiment-Analysis/README.md

     - docker push username/appname

+**Note: This article is for educational purposes only and is not intended to provide financial advice.
+It aims to demonstrate how language models can be utilized in financial applications.**

 **Note: You can run the application locally.
 The app makes several API requests and has a size larger than the free deployment limits provided by some cloud platforms.**